kpunjabi/cs733/assignment4/README.md

 which is the basic format for all the message transfers that takesplace In this I have started five servers using os.StartProcess and then run all the testcases and finally to cleanup I have killed these.

->>  To run this code just run go test in the folder Assignment4(Final) inside assignment4
+>>  First you need to perform go install in the folder Assignmnet1Combined then To run this code just run go test in the folder Assignment1Combined inside assignment4